Skip to main content

 Egypt

-In autobiographies of Harkhuf (6th Dynasty) we find the words: «The Royal Seal-bearer, Sole Companion, Lector-priest, Chief of scouts, who brings the produce of all foreign lands to his lord, who brings gifts to the Royal Ornament,2 Governor of all mountainlands belonging to the southern region, who casts the dread of Horus into the foreign lands» (2006LichtheimM:1.25).
+This concept of projecting power into foreign territories is also documented in the biographical records of officials.
+In the autobiographies of Harkhuf (6th Dynasty), we find the titles and duties of a high-ranking explorer: «The Royal Seal-bearer, Sole Companion, Lector-priest, Chief of scouts, who brings the produce of all foreign lands to his lord, who brings gifts to the Royal Ornament, Governor of all mountainlands belonging to the southern region, who casts the dread of Horus into the foreign lands» (2006LichtheimM:1.25).

 27 Benjamin shall be as a wolf that rendeth : in the morning he shall devour the prey, and at evening he shall divide the spoil.